larryosborn/baritone/README.md

 ###baritone.import(...paths)

-Attempts to require `./routes`, `./middleware`, and `./config` within the path provided.
+Attempts to require `./routes`, `./middleware`, and `./config` within each path provided.
 A path can also be an npm module.
 For example, in your own app you'll want to `import('baritone')` to load in baritone's default routes, middleware, and config.
 Using `import('.')` will load the routes, middleware, and config from the main app's directory.

+This design promotes breaking your app into smaller parts based on purpose.
+For example, you might have an accounts directory that includes the routes, middleware, and config associated with accounts.

 ###baritone.start()